zig-gamedev/zig-gamedev/README.md

 Additionally, Zig compiler can build C/C++ code which can then be easily invoked from Zig code.
 This project takes advantage of this capability to use some existing C/C++ libraries (full source code of these libraries can be found in [external/src](external/src) directory).

 Not counting [Zig compiler](https://ziglang.org/download/), **this repository is fully standalone, neither Visual Studio nor Windows SDK needs to be installed to build this project**.
+Read the details [below](#building-sample-applications).

 ## Sample applications